Join us for the 2018 Annual Dinner featuring Susan Stamberg!

 New Hampshire Humanities is thrilled to announce that Susan Stamberg will present the keynote address at our 2018 Annual Dinner on Wednesday, October 3 at the DoubleTree Hilton Manchester Downtown (formerly Radisson Hotel).

-The Annual Dinner is New Hampshire Humanities' sole fundraising event -- supporting hundreds of free public programs offered across the state.
+The Annual Dinner is New Hampshire Humanities' sole fundraising event -- supporting hundreds of free public programs offered across the state each year.

-The New Hampshire Humanities Annual Dinner is one of New Hampshire’s not-to-be-missed events.
 Join 700-plus leaders from the corporate, educational, philanthropic, civic, cultural, and nonprofit communities to hear a fascinating talk by a world-renowned thought leader, connect with one another, and support the ongoing work of New Hampshire Humanities.
 Please join us!

-About our speaker: Nationally renowned broadcast journalist Susan Stamberg is a special correspondent for NPR.
+About Susan Stamberg: Nationally renowned broadcast journalist Susan Stamberg is a special correspondent for NPR.
 Stamberg is the first woman to anchor a national nightly news program, and has won every major award in broadcasting.
 She has been inducted into the Broadcasting Hall of Fame and the Radio Hall of Fame.
 An NPR "founding mother," Stamberg has been on staff since the network began in 1971.
 Beginning in 1972, Stamberg served as co-host of NPR's award-winning newsmagazine All Things Considered for 14 years.
 She then hosted Weekend Edition Sunday, and now reports on cultural issues for Morning Edition and Weekend Edition Saturday.
 Full bio